Cherry Vann: Episcopal ministry

 On 19 September 2019, Vann was elected the next Bishop of Monmouth in the Church in Wales.
 She was bishop-elect until her election as diocesan bishop was confirmed by the bench of bishops at a synod on 5 January 2020 (by which she legally took possession of the see); she was then consecrated as a bishop at Brecon Cathedral on 25 January and was enthroned as the 11th Bishop of Monmouth at Newport Cathedral on 1 February 2020.
 Vann was the third woman to become a bishop in the Church of Wales, following Joanna Penberthy and June Osborne who were consecrated in 2017.

 Since 2021, Vann is a patron of the Open Table Network, an ecumenical Christian community for LGBT people and their allies.

 On 30 July 2025, Vann was announced as the new Archbishop of Wales, having received the required two-thirds majority of votes on the second day of the meeting of the electoral college at Chepstow.
 In addition to heading the Church in Wales as its archbishop, she remains the Bishop of Monmouth.
-She is the first woman to be elected as an Anglican archbishop in the United Kingdom and the first openly gay and partnered bishop to serve as a primate in the Anglican Communion.
 Vann's enthronement as the 15th Archbishop of Wales was held at Newport Cathedral on 8 November 2025.